Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 <b> Authentication and authorization together</b>

     First, user enter username and password.
 The username and password are verified by database.
 If the entered password or username doesnot match then user return to login again.
 If entered information matches authentication is completed.
-After this the authorization process determine permission the user has to the applicaitions.
+After this the authorization process determine permission the user has to the applications.

 <img src="assets/aa.PNG" alt="security" style="height:100%; width:100%;">